-The Emma Hybrid mattress was actually the first product to come from Emma.
-A year after its launch, the memory foam Emma Original swooped in to steal the limelight, and for a while the brand discontinued the Emma Hybrid.
-It only returned to the store in late February 2020, and it's still unavailable in the US.
+For this Emma Hybrid mattress review, I've been sleeping on this springs-and-foam model for over seven months, to give it a proper test.
+The Emma Hybrid was in fact this now-major brand's first mattress.
+A year after its launch, the memory foam Emma Original swooped in to steal the limelight, and for a while, the brand discontinued the Emma Hybrid.
+It returned to the store in late February 2020, and it's still unavailable in the US.

-Emma's memory foam Original ranks right at the top of T3's ranking of the best mattress right now (read the full Emma mattress review to find out why).
-So how does this re-addition to the Emma family fare?
+Emma's memory foam Original ranks right at the top of T3's ranking of the best memory foam mattresses, and at #2 in our overall best mattress list – so how does this re-addition to the Emma family match up?
 Read on for my in-depth Emma Hybrid review – and if you do decide to buy, head to our Emma mattress discount codes and deals page for the best prices (or our general cheap mattress deals page for savings on a range of brands).

 - See how this mattress compares to its big competitors: Emma vs Casper mattress showdown